Chunky trout fillets on a mash bed

-This is a very quick & simple, yet impressive & healthy meal.
+This is a very quick and simple, yet impressive and healthy meal.
 Succulent trout fillets on a bed of finely mashed potato, topped with steamed asparagus and a tangy lemon sauce to glaze.

-We think that this makes a perfect Valentine's Day dinner main course with the delicate pink trout fillets nestling on the crisp asparagus (often reported as having aphrodisiac qualities, although we can't guarantee the truth of these claims).
+I think this recipe makes a great Valentine's Day dinner main course with the delicate pink trout fillets nestling on the crisp asparagus—often reported as having aphrodisiac qualities, although I can't guarantee the truth of these claims.

 2 'chunky' trout fillets